-Each year, Yale College accepts a small number of transfer students from other two-year and four-year colleges and universities.
+Each year, Yale College matriculates a small number of transfer students from other two-year and four-year colleges and universities (generally between 15-25).
 They arrive at different stages of their academic careers, but all transfer students must complete a minimum of eighteen course credits and four terms of enrollment at Yale.
-Those entering as juniors and those entering as sophomores planning to major in the sciences are instructed to consult immediately with the DUS of their intended major.
+Those entering as juniors and those entering as sophomores planning to major in a STEM field are instructed to consult immediately with the DUS of their intended major.

 The DUS determines which specific courses of the student’s previous course work may or may not be counted toward the requirements of the major.
 You may decline to give major credit for courses that have been included in the credit awarded by the Dean’s Office, but clearly it is important to be as accommodating as possible to transfer students.
 Particularly for students taking science courses, the DUSes in relevant departments should attempt to match Yale’s courses with those of the previous school so as to minimize wasted or duplicated effort.

 Because transfer students are at first naturally unfamiliar with the Yale College curriculum, please offer them special help in enrolling in courses that will give them a good start at a new place.
 Questions about transfer students or the credits awarded to them by the Dean’s Office should be addressed to Dean Risa Sodi.